-The project must be completed, and payment claims submitted by not later than 31st May 2025.
+The project must be completed, and payment claims submitted by not later than 1 year from signature of contract agreement.

-The final claim for reimbursement of funds allocated to the project must also be submitted within this deadline.
+The final claim for reimbursement of funds allocated to the project must be submitted within 8 weeks of this deadline.